ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 In the end, identifying all relevant statements from multiple sources typically ends up to be a responsibility of the consumer.

 A consumer of released software wants:

 * to offload the burden of identifying all relevant authoritative entities to an entity who does this on their behalf
 * to offload the burden to filter from and select all statements that are applicable to the released software product to an entity who does this on their behalf
 * to make informed decisions on which authoritative entities to believe based on the best visibility of all authoritative entities possible

 There is no standardized way to:

 * aggregate large numbers of related statements in one place and discover them there
 * referencing other statements via a statement
-* identifing or discover all (or at least a critical mass) of relevant authoritative entities
+* identifying or discover all (or at least a critical mass) of relevant authoritative entities

 ## Updated Statements over Time